extremq/extremq/README.md

 # Notable repos

+There are a lot of repos on this profile, so I've made a list with some of the more interesting ones.

 ### C++
 - [extremq/punity](https://github.com/extremq/punity): Game engine written for Raspberry Pi Pico.
 I also wrote a game using it.
 It aims to clone the Unity API.
 - [extremq/arduino-pomodoro](https://github.com/extremq/arduino-pomodoro): Pomodoro app written for Arduino boards.